OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 ## Outline of today's paper

-1. Digitisation of Arabic periodicals?
+1. The promised wasteland of *digitised* Arabic periodicals
-2. OpenArabicPE
+2. OpenArabicPE: Overview

-# 1. Introduction <!-- better title -->
+3. OpenArabicPE: Some details

+# 1. Introduction: the promised wasteland of *digitised* Arabic periodicals
 ## 1.1 Importance of mundane texts / periodicals

 <!-- add core questions of today's presentation  -->